 (2) 100% refund for a cancelled event does not include shipping.

 The Utah Jazz are an American professional basketball team based in Salt Lake City.
 The Jazz compete in the National Basketball Association (NBA) as aThe Utah Jazz are an American professional basketball team based in Salt Lake City.
 The Jazz compete in the National Basketball Association (NBA) as a member of the league's Western Conference, Northwest Division.
 Since 1991, the team has played its home games at Vivint Smart Home Arena.
 The franchise began play as an expansion team in 1974 as the New Orleans Jazz (as a tribute to New Orleans' history of originating Jazz music).
 The Jazz moved to Salt Lake City in 1979.
-The Jazz were one of the most successful teams in the league in their early years.
+The Jazz were one of the least successful teams in the league in their early years.
 Although 10 seasons elapsed before the Jazz qualified for their first playoff appearance in 1984, they did not miss the playoffs again until 2004.
 During the late 1980s, John Stockton and Karl Malone arose as the franchise players for the team, and formed one of the most famed point guard–power forward duos in NBA history.
 Led by coach Jerry Sloan, who took over from Frank Layden in 1988, they became one of the powerhouse teams of the 1990s, culminating in two NBA Finals appearances in 1997 and 1998, where they lost both times to the Chicago Bulls, led by Michael Jordan.
 Both Stockton and Malone moved on in 2003.
 After missing the playoffs for three consecutive seasons the Jazz returned to prominence under the on-court leadership of point guard Deron Williams.
 However, partway through the 2010–11 season, the Jazz began restructuring after Sloan's retirement and Williams' trade to the New Jersey Nets.
 Quin Snyder was hired as head coach in June 2014.
-With the development of Donovan Mitchell and Rudy Gobert into All-Stars, they reached the 2019 NBA Playoffs, but lost to the Houston Rockets in the first round.
+With the development of Donovan Mitchell and Rudy Gobert into All-Stars, the Jazz launched themselves back into playoff contention.

 The New Orleans Pelicans are an American professional basketball team based in New Orleans.
 The Pelicans compete in the National Basketball AssociationThe New Orleans Pelicans are an American professional basketball team based in New Orleans.
 The Pelicans compete in the National Basketball Association (NBA) as a member of the league's Western Conference Southwest Division.
-The team plays their home games in the Smoothie King Center.
+The team plays its home games in the Smoothie King Center.
 The Pelicans were established as the New Orleans Hornets in the 2002–03 season when then-owner of the Charlotte Hornets, George Shinn, relocated the franchise to New Orleans.
 Due to the damage caused by Hurricane Katrina in 2005, the franchise temporarily relocated to Oklahoma City, where they spent two seasons officially known as the New Orleans/Oklahoma City Hornets.
 The team returned to New Orleans full-time for the 2007–08 season.
-On January 24, 2013, the franchise announced it would rename itself the Pelicans, effective after the conclusion of the 2012–13 season.
-The Charlotte Hornets' name, history, and records from 1988 to 2002 were returned to its original city to be used by the then Charlotte Bobcats franchise, which subsequently became the Charlotte Hornets, starting May 20, 2014.In 16 seasons of play since the original franchise relocated from North Carolina, the Louisiana franchise has achieved an overall regular season record of 610–686, and has qualified for the playoffs seven times.
+In 2013 the franchise announced it would rename itself the Pelicans, effective after the conclusion of the 2012–13 season.
+The Charlotte Hornets' name, history, and records from 1988 to 2002 were returned to its original city to be used by the then Charlotte Bobcats franchise, which subsequently became the Charlotte Hornets in 2014.In 18 seasons of play since the original franchise relocated from North Carolina, the Louisiana franchise has achieved an overall regular season record of 671–771, and has qualified for the playoffs seven times.
 Their achievements include two playoff series victories and one division title.